Medlow Bath railway station

 Medlow Bath railway station is a heritage-listed railway station located on the Main Western line in Medlow Bath in the City of Blue Mountains local government area of New South Wales, Australia.
 It was designed by NSW Government Railways and built from 1902 to 1922.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.
-The station opened on 21 January 1880 as Browns Siding Pulpit Hill, and was renamed Medlow on 1 March 1883 and Medlow Bath on 1 October 1903.

 History

 The single track main line from Katoomba to Blackheath was opened in 1868.
-A halt stop was established at Medlow Bath in 1881.
-Its initial name was Brown Siding, because of Brown's pioneering sawmill close by in Railway Parade.
-The station became Medlow in 1883 and Medlow Bath in 1903 with the opening of Mark Foy's Hydro.
+A halt stop was established at Medlow Bath in 1880.
+Upon opening, it was named Browns Siding Pulpit Hill, because of Brown's pioneering sawmill close by on Railway Parade.
+The station was renamed Medlow on 1 March 1883 and Medlow Bath on 1 October 1903 with the opening of Mark Foy's Hydro.

 The 1881 platform was 30 metres (100 feet) long and was situated on the down side of the single line where the present station is located.
 Additions to the station buildings were made in 1899, but duplication of the line in 1902 prompted the replacement of the original platform by the present island platform.
 The existing buildings date from that time and like most stations between Emu Plains and Lithgow, Medlow Bath received a standard Federation style brick building.

 Also on the platform is a small timber signal box.
 An open interlocking frame was erected on the platform in 1909 but evidence suggests that the frame was not covered by the existing structure until c.
 1922.
 It was taken out of service in 1957 but continued to be used as a store.
 It is now a rare example of a separate platform level signal box.

 An additional siding was built in 1926 and in 1942 the platform was extended at the Sydney end.

 The gatekeepers cottage is now privately owned.